 Health insurance providers are recognizing and rewarding their members for proactive healthy choices, one being eating a healthy diet full of fresh vegetables.
 GHC-SCW offers $100-$200 cash rebates for purchasing fruit or vegetable CSA shares.
 Learn more about FairShare’s CSA Healthy Rebate Program.

-FairShare’s Partner Shares Program works to reduce the barriers of CSA membership in our community by providing cost-sharing opportunities, and accepting payment plans and Quest card payments.
-Low-income households can get up to a $300 grant toward the cost of joining a farm.
+FairShare’s Partner Shares Program works to reduce the barriers of CSA membership in our community by providing cost-sharing opportunities, and accepting payment plans and SNAP/EBT card payments.
+Low-income households can get up to a $300 grant toward the cost of purchasing a CSA share.

 CSA is so much more than a bag of groceries.
-When you think about the value of your CSA share, there’s a lot to consider.
 Buying directly from the farm means you are buying the very freshest, tastiest food.
 Vegetable varieties are grown for quality, flavor and diversity – not shelf life.
 CSA helps you learn where your food comes from, how it’s grown, and how to prepare it.
 When you join a CSA, you keep your food dollars local and support a small family farm.
 Becoming a CSA member means you are joining a community of conscious eaters.
-Invest in good, clean food and the creation of a safe, community-based food system in Southern Wisconsin!
+Invest in good, clean food and the creation of a safe, community-based food system in Wisconsin!

 We highly recommend purchasing one of our cookbooks: